+The art of estimation is known to all.
 We estimate every day in our lives.
-Most of us can estimate the weight of the vegetables just by holding them; we can also gauge the ripeness of a fruit by its aroma.
+Most of us can estimate the weight of the vegetables just by holding them and even gauge the ripeness of a fruit by its aroma.

-For a real life example of estimation let’s take a scenario of 3 friends:
+For a real-life example of estimation let’s take a scenario of 3 friends:

 Bob says, “I have been to this conference last year as well.
 I know the way and it will take 2 hours to drive there”.